leandroccvaz/MyProject-RecyclerView/README.md

 git clone
 Open the project in Android Studio
 Sync Gradle
-Run the app on an emulator or physical device
+Run the app on an emulator or physical device<br>

 *Possible Improvements*:

-Use ListAdapter with DiffUtil for better performance Implement MVVM/MVI architecture
+Use ListAdapter with DiffUtil for better performance,<br>
+Implement MVVM/MVI architecture,<br>
-Add unit tests
+Add unit tests,<br>
-Replace Toast with Snackbar
+Replace Toast with Snackbar,<br>
-Migrate UI to Jetpack Compose
+Migrate UI to Jetpack Compose,<br>
+...<br>